CVE-2026-40283: CWE-79: Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in LabRedesCefetRJ WeGIA

 Technical Summary

-The vulnerability CVE-2026-40283 in LabRedesCefetRJ's WeGIA product is a stored XSS flaw present in versions before 3.6.10.
-An authenticated user can inject malicious JavaScript through the "Nome" field on the patient information page.
-The payload is stored in the system and executed when the patient data is accessed, potentially impacting confidentiality by executing scripts in the context of other users.
-The CVSS vector indicates network attack vector, low attack complexity, high privileges required, no user interaction, and a scope change with high confidentiality impact but no integrity or availability impact.
-The issue is fixed in version 3.6.10.
+The vulnerability CVE-2026-40283 affects WeGIA versions before 3.6.10.
+It is a stored XSS flaw where an authenticated user can inject malicious JavaScript code through the "Nome" field on the patient information page.
+This code is stored in the application and executed when the patient data is accessed, potentially allowing script execution in the context of other users viewing that data.
+The CVSS 3.1 vector indicates network attack vector, low attack complexity, high privileges required, no user interaction, and a confidentiality impact but no integrity or availability impact.
+The issue is resolved in version 3.6.10.

 Potential Impact